alexandresanlim/Badges4-README.md-Profile/README.md

 ## ✏ How To Contribute [🔝](#welcome-badges-4-readmemd-profile)

-1 - You don't need to make a fork just edit
+1 - You don't need to make a fork just edit.

-2 - Get an icon and hex color from [Simple Icon](https://simpleicons.org/), if you don't find the desired logo, request it [here](https://github.com/simple-icons/simple-icons/issues/new?assignees=&labels=new+icon&template=icon_request.yml)
+2 - Get an icon and hex color from [Simple Icon](https://simpleicons.org/), if you don't find the desired logo, request it [here](https://github.com/simple-icons/simple-icons/issues/new?assignees=&labels=new+icon&template=icon_request.yml).

 3 - Build the URL: